garutilorenzo/garutilorenzo.github.io/docs/_posts/2022-08-22-ansible-collection-elk.md

 ansible-galaxy collection install git+https://github.com/garutilorenzo/ansible-collection-elk
 ```

-Whit Ansible and the collection installed we can setup our inventory:
+Whit Ansible and the collection installed we can setup our inventory file (hosts.ini):

 ```
 [elasticsearch_master]